Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Note: Thanks to [Xash3D-FWGS](https://github.com/FWGS/xash3d-fwgs) for the engine used for this port.

 ### Heart of Darkness (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Just add your own Heart of Darkness game files to the ports/hode/gamedata folder.
-Then Just start Heart of Darkness from Ports in the emulationstation menu.
+Then Just start Heart of Darkness from Ports in the emulationstation menu. \
+Notes: Thanks to [usineur](https://github.com/usineur/hode) for the hode engine that makes this possible.
+Also thanks to [Jetup13](https://github.com/Jetup13/hode-vs-oga) for the porting work for the rk3326 platform.

 ### Hydra Castle Labyrinth (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Hydra Castle Labyrinth files are already included and ready to go.
-Just start Hydra Castle Labyrinth from Ports in the emulationstation menu.
+Just start Hydra Castle Labyrinth from Ports in the emulationstation menu. \
+Notes: Thanks to [ptitSeb](https://github.com/ptitSeb/hydracastlelabyrinth) for the SDL port of this game that makes this possible on this platform.

 ### Maldita Castilla (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Maldita Castilla files are already included and ready to go.
 Just start Maldita Castilla from ports in the emulationstation menu. \